cloudmesh-community/book/chapters/class/516/overview.md

 component in class that will be determined based on your productive contributions to piazza to help others that have questions and contributions to the books to, for example, improve sections with spelling, grammer or content.
-We can see from the github history if you conducted such improvements.
+We can see from the GitHub history if you conducted such improvements.
 Make sure that technical contributions, work on all OSes and are not just targeting a single OS if the improvement is of general nature (exceptions apply).